Proposed Res. No. 339-B

 Whereas, As hospitals in New York State are certified nonprofits licensed by the State to serve the needs of their communities, it is imperative that impacted stakeholders be adequately informed and proactively consulted before a hospital is permitted to close; now, therefore, be it

-Resolved, That the Council of the City of New York calls on the New York State Governor to Sign S.8843A/A.1633B, the Local Input in Community Healthcare (LICH) Act.
+Resolved, That the Council of the City of New York calls on the New York State Assembly to pass, A.6004, and the Governor to sign, S.1226/A.6004, the Local Input in Community Healthcare (LICH) Act.

 LS # 15633